 - BMSF 514: Foundations of Finance (4)

-- Note: Students with undergraduate majors in accounting, economics, or finance may be able to waive one of ECON 503, BMSF 512 or 514, respectively.
+Note: Students with undergraduate majors in accounting, economics, or finance may be able to waive one course, either ECON 503, BMSF 512, or BMSF 514.

 4 semester hours

-Students may select from a rotation in which one of three courses will be taught or elect to complete a credit-bearing internship project.
+Students may select the course or elect to complete a credit-bearing internship project.

 - BMSF 595: Internship (4)